Fault Tolerance

 }

-• two subsequent messages from a single client exceed study_options.simulation_timeout seconds
+• Consecutive messages from a client exceed study_options.simulation_timeout seconds (possibly due to a failure).

-• a client fails due to scheduling problems on the supercomputer
+• The client encounters scheduling issues on the supercomputer.

-• the server fails due to scheduling problems on the supercomputer
+• The server encounters scheduling issues on the supercomputer.

-The server contains important state information that needs to be checkpointed for a seamless restart after failure.
-The state information includes:
+The server maintains critical state information that must be checkpointed to ensure a seamless restart after failure.
+This state information includes:

-• Neural Network weights/biases, optimizer, batch progress (for Deep Learning Studies)
+• Neural Network weights, biases, optimizer state, and batch progress (for Deep Learning studies).

-Checkpointing is performed by calling self.checkpoint() inside the server.
-For sensitivity analyses, this occurs based on a configuration interval setting:
+Checkpointing is triggered by calling self.checkpoint() within the server.
+For Sensitivity Analysis, this process occurs at a user-defined interval, configured as follows:

 {